sillsdev/TheCombine/docs/deploy/README.md

    sudo reboot
    ```

-7. _[Host]_ Add the NUC to your /etc/hosts:
+7. _[NUC]_ Lookup IP Address for the NUC:

-   From the NUC, run the command `ip address` to see the current IP address of the NUC.
-Then edit `/etc/hosts` on your
+   From the NUC, run the command `ip address`.
+Record the current IP address for the Ethernet interface; the Ethernet
+   interface starts with `en`, followed by a letter and then a digit (`en[a-z][0-9]`).

+8. _[Host]_ Add the NUC to your /etc/hosts:

-   host machine to add an entry for the NUC.
-The name of the NUC or one of the aliases, much match its name in the
+   Edit `/etc/hosts` on your host machine to add an entry for the NUC.
+The name of the NUC or one of the aliases, much
-   Ansible host file, e.g.:
+   match its name in the Ansible host file, e.g.:

    ```console
    127.0.0.1   localhost